 Lots of his "unlucky" moments are just benefits in disguise:

 In one Don Rosa story, a contest involved catching entries tied to balloons and when a balloon flies above Gladstone, he refuses to exert himself reaching for it, reasoning that if it was the winning entry, the balloon would pop and drop the entry into his hand, which actually happened.
 Donald's nephews, however, uses Gladstone's luck against him, by filling the ballot with tickets with his name on it, and only one with Donald's.
 Just as Gladstone, sure of his victory, picks out the winning ticket, and hands it to the judges, he realizes to his horror that picking out Donald's ticket would truly require luck.
 And surely enough, the ticket is Donald's.
-But then later, his consolation prize (a year's supply of oolated squiggs) included a fish that swallowed a 10 carat diamond, while the main price, a cruise on a ship, ends up getting icebound, leaving Donald with the worst vacation ever.
+But then later, his consolation prize (a year's supply of oolated squiggs) turns out to include a fish that swallowed a 10 carat diamond, while the main price, a cruise on a ship, ends up getting icebound, leaving Donald with the worst vacation ever.

 He was unlucky to be discounted as Scrooge McDuck's heir since Scrooge couldn't respect someone who never worked for a living.
 But he never needs any money, he gets everything by luck, for someone like him Scrooge's money would be more trouble than it's worth.

 Scrooge got a taste of what trouble Gladstone would cause when he let Gladstone try his luck as a stockbroker.
 That particular day, every single business failed for Scrooge, handing Gladstone loads of opportunities.
 Scrooge concluded that the Gladstone Luck was the only thing that could possibly beat him, and left him one particular business - a comic book franchise (Gladstone comics).
 Scrooge reasoned that not even Gladstone would manage to pull that one off.